pedjak/grails-marshallers/README.md

 class Author {
     static marshalling={
 		specialReport{
-			serializer{  // cusomtize the name output to all caps for our 'special report' name { value, json -> json.value("${value.name.toUpperCase()}") }
+			serializer{  // customize the name output to all caps for our 'special report' name { value, json -> json.value("${value.name.toUpperCase()}") }
+				 //it is also possible to pass the marshalling context map as a parameter of virtual property
+                 //value would be put to map as GenericDomainClassJSONMarshaller.marshallingContext.myCtxKey="context value" ctxName { value, json,ctx -> json.value(ctx.myCtxKey) }
 			}
 			virtual{     // add a virtual property, in this case a date/time stamp time { value, json -> json.value("${new Date()}") }